 - Swing through the suburb of Joo Chiat, down Koon Seng Road is a neighbourhood of colourfully revived Peranakan shophouses.

-- Shop reproduction Peranakan style goodies such as beautiful porcelain pieces, along with heritage fashion and beaded accessories at Rumah Bebe, 113 East Coast Road, Singapore 428803
+- Shop reproduction Peranakan style goodies such as beautiful porcelain pieces, heritage fashion and beaded accessories at Rumah Bebe.
+The boutique is located at 113 East Coast Road, Singapore 428803.

-- As of November 2019, Kim Choo Kueh Chang will be opening a Singapore Visitors’ Centre at 111 East Coast Road Singapore, from where they will be hosting heritage walks of the neighbourhood, Peranakan beading technique workshops and boutique tours that include Peranakan food sampling.
+- Kim Choo Kueh Chang at 111 East Coast Road Singapore, hosts heritage walks of the neighbourhood, Peranakan beading technique workshops and boutique tours that include Peranakan food sampling.

 Peace, love & inspiring travels,